JT2M0L3Y/twilio-ollama/README.md

 ## Inspiration
 I give thanks to Jonathan Smoley and Kevin Dang for inspiring me to do this project.
-It's the dedication and the project they've put into their Ollama project that encourages me to try something new.
+It's the dedication and the effort they've put into their Ollama project that encourages me to try something new.

 You may view their project repository <a href="https://github.com/kevinthedang/discord-ollama/">here</a>.